Skip to main content

 Medicare Part D enrollees will have the option to pay their out-of-pocket prescription drug costs in monthly payments, spread over the year, rather than all at once.

-How to enroll in the Medicare Prescription Payment Plan
+How to enroll

-There are 3 ways to enroll:
+There are three ways to enroll:

 Blue Cross NC is working to make health care more affordable, easier to navigate, and accessible for all.
 That work includes ensuring Medicare enrollees have access to affordable prescriptions when they need them.